eesmith42/AccessAPO_OIWebsite/README.md

 ![PuTTY cd command](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/cd%20command.jpg)

-Next, you will type **gitpull** into the window, which will make the window look like this:
+Next, you will type **git pull** into the window, which will make the window look like this:

 ![PuTTY gitpull command](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/gitpull.jpg)